-- \2 Two meter surveys are allowed for class L and lower.
-A 3 meter survey or a 1 meter with laser range finder survey are the only acceptable methods for R tournaments.
-For a 1 meter survey, angle only spot checks from a second position are recommended. - \3 For a single centre line course to be used, the buoy support structure must be rigid.
+- 2 Two stations surveys are allowed for class L and lower.
+3 stations or a 1 station with laser range finder survey are the only acceptable methods for R tournaments.
+For a 1 station survey, angle only spot checks from a second position are recommended. - 3 For a single center line course to be used, the buoy support structure must be rigid.
 The buoy support structure is independent of the cable, but attached to it.
 The structure must guarantee that the line of the three buoys is perpendicular to the wire.
-The centre cable must be taut to assure a straight line.
-Please refer to additional material detailing this design in Diagram 8. - \4 No conflict of interest allowed for Cash Prize and R tournaments.
-For L no conflict of interest is allowed unless it is not possible to run the tournament according to the rules. (i.e. no properly qualified official available without a conflict of interest)
+The center cable must be taut to assure a straight line.
+Please refer to additional material detailing this design in Diagram 8. - 4 No conflict of interest allowed for and Cash Prize and R tournaments.
+For R and L tournament no conflict of interest is allowed unless it is not possible to run the tournament according to the rules, (i.e. no properly qualified official available without a conflict of interest), in this case at least one-half of the Appointed Judges shall have no conflict of interest with any skier competing in the event.
+If a conflict of interest exists, the appointed official so affected shall not rule.